A very small service area on the A419, located just half a mile from the M5 motorway.

 This may have been a deliberate exception to identify anyone copying their work.
 Even so, it raised the profile of what is otherwise an unremarkable service area: Oldbury was often used as an example in the map key, as it was usually the only non-primary service area in the whole map.

 This site is commonly known as Oldbury, even if Little Chef called it Stonehouse.
 It shouldn't be confused with another former Little Chef and Travelodge in the larger town of Oldbury, in the West Midlands.
 Confusingly, that one is also incorrectly shown on some maps.

-The service area was developed by Trusthouse Forte in 1986, who opened the Stonehouse branch of Little Chef here alongside a Shell filling station.
-Following correspondence from a disabled Little Chef fan who lived locally, Forte made sure the branch opened with ramp access.
+The service area was developed by Trusthouse Forte in 1986, who opened the Stonehouse branch of Little Chef here on 22 September 1986 alongside a Shell filling station.
+Following correspondence from a disabled Little Chef fan who lived locally, Forte made sure the branch opened with ramp access and a disabled toilet.